1Jaffry1/DBMS-project-2023/README.md

     2- A researcher may have multiple payments (transactions) for working on a R.A (reaserch activity).
 The data for this will not contain the entire salary of the researcher, as it has already been stored in the researcher-R.A relationship

     3- The correspondense relationship is 1-1 and this constraint is implemented by setting the researcher ID as "notnull" and "unique"

+    4- A R.A staff member can also work on another R.A at the same time.
+    (many-many relationship)